r33Cy/ShokoBridge/README.md

 Shoko Server is the definitive tool for identifying and organizing anime based on the highly accurate AniDB database.
 However, AniDB uses an absolute episode numbering scheme (e.g., episode 1-201).
 Plex, on the other hand, relies on The Movie Database (TMDb) for its structure, which organizes shows into discrete seasons.

-This creates a data model conflict, causing Plex's default scanner to fail on complex, long-running, or multi-part series, resulting in incorrectly merged shows and missing seasons.
+This creates a data model conflict, causing Plex's default scanner to fail on complex, long-running, or multi-part series, and to misclassify anime movies.
+This results in incorrectly merged shows, missing seasons, and a disorganized movie library.

 **ShokoBridge** is the definitive solution.
 It acts as an intelligent integration layer:

 1. It uses Shoko to reliably identify every file in your collection.
-2. It queries the TMDb API to get the official season/episode structure for each show.
+2. It leverages Shoko's built-in TMDb integration to get the official movie or season/episode structure for each file, minimizing external API calls.
 3. It programmatically builds a perfect, Plex-compatible directory structure using your configured file operation method.
 4. It maintains a stateful database to only process new files and includes robust cleanup and logging features.